Fortuna Updates Reserves and Resources

-Measured and Indicated Resources exclusive of Mineral Reserves decreased 15 percent year-over-year to approximately 0.8 Mt due to improved conversion of resources to reserves.
+Measured and Indicated Resources exclusive of Mineral Reserves remained year-over-year at 0.8 Mt.

-Year-over-year, Inferred Resources decreased 7 percent and 15 percent in contained silver and gold ounces, respectively.
-Silver grade remained flat and gold grade decreased by 8 percent.
-The net variation is primarily explained by additions through exploration offset by reductions from upgrading of Inferred Resources by infill drilling in the Trinidad North and Central Stockwork zones and geological reinterpretation of previously modeled veins.
+Year-over-year, Inferred Resources decreased 54 percent and 51 percent in contained silver and gold ounces, respectively.
+Silver grade decreased by 3 percent and gold grade increased by 3 percent.
+The net variation is due to reductions resulting from the upgrading of Inferred Resources by infill drilling in the Trinidad North and Stockwork zones, as well as the geological reinterpretation of previously modeled veins.

 Caylloma Mine, Peru

-The Mineral Resource estimates have been prepared under the supervision of Eric Chapman, Mineral Resource Manager of Fortuna Silver Mines Inc. The Mineral Reserve estimate and the Mineral Resource estimate exclusive of Mineral Reserves were prepared under the supervision of Edwin Gutierrez, Technical Services Corporate Manager for Fortuna Silver Mines Inc.
+The Mineral Resource estimates have been prepared under the supervision of Eric Chapman, Vice President of Technical Services of Fortuna Silver Mines.
+The Mineral Reserve estimate and the Mineral Resource estimate exclusive of Mineral Reserves were prepared under the supervision of Edwin Gutierrez, Technical Services Corporate Manager for Fortuna Silver Mines.

 E. Chapman and E. Gutierrez are Qualified Persons as defined by the National Instrument 43-101.
-Mr. Gutierrez is a Registered Member of the Society for Mining, Metallurgy and Exploration, Inc. (SME Registered Member Number 4119110RM) and is responsible for ensuring that the information contained in this news release is an accurate summary of the original reports and data provided to or developed by Fortuna Silver Mines.
+Mr. Chapman is a Professional Geoscientist of the Association of Professional Engineers and Geoscientists of the Province of British Columbia (Registration Number 36328) and is responsible for ensuring that the information contained in this news release is an accurate summary of the original reports and data provided to or developed by Fortuna Silver Mines.

 About Fortuna Silver Mines Inc.

-Fortuna is a growth oriented, silver and base metal producer focused on mining opportunities in Latin America.
-Our primary assets are the Caylloma silver mine in southern Peru and the San Jose silver-gold mine in Mexico.
-The company is selectively pursuing acquisition opportunities throughout the Americas and in selects other areas.
-For more information, please visit our website atwww.fortunasilver.com.
+Fortuna is a growth oriented, precious metals producer focused on mining opportunities in Latin America.
+Our primary assets are the Caylloma silver Mine in southern Peru, the San Jose silver-gold Mine in Mexico and the Lindero gold Project in Argentina.
+The company is selectively pursuing acquisition opportunities throughout the Americas and in select other areas.
+For more information, please visit our website at www.fortunasilver.com.